 4. Using Fee Agreements

 Likewise, when dealing with investors you should use contracts.
-We typically use a fee agreement outlining the terms around the sale.
-Again, we include a template for one of these for free as part of our training course.
-If you don't have access to this document I'd recommend speaking to a solicitor.
+We typically use a fee agreement outlining the terms around the sale so everyone is aware of the specifics of the deal.

 5. Putting It All Together

 Having an option agreement between yourself and the seller and a fee agreement between yourself and the buyer will help you to strengthen those property deals; will ensure you get paid, ensure that the seller understands what the terms of the resale are...
 In short, will make everything a lot more straightforward.
 Estate agents have these agreements in place with their clients and it's good practice to have one as a property sourcer, as well.